iylim/class-notes/README.md

 - Current events: Google's role in shaping the modern web
   - read two articles and hold group discussion
+- Leadership
+  - What makes a good leader?
+Jeff Frey explains!
 - Compile a list of technologies we have heard about
   - Break list down into **core** tech that we will learn in the course, tech we will be **exposed** to, and tech that is **tangential** to what we are learning (consultants should learn these on their own)
 - How the web works